Merkl User FAQ

 My wallet address has been blacklisted.
 Why?

 Merkl automatically blacklists addresses that display suspicious behavior, such as wash trading to artificially inflate rewards.
-This usually involves addresses trading in pools where they hold positions specifically to maximize rewards.
+This typically involves addresses trading in pools where they hold positions specifically to maximize rewards.

-If you believe you were blacklisted by mistake, please open a support ticket and provide your wallet address along with an explanation of your activity.
+If you believe you were blacklisted by mistake, please open a support ticket with your wallet address and an explanation of your activity.
 Our team will review your case.

 How are APRs calculated?